abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The young man's room twinkled one morning.

-Dust, scattered high by a broom, was catching the sun's pale winter light.
+Dust, scattered high by a broom, had caught the sun's pale winter light.
 The quiet was soon pierced by the hollow ring of the broom as it brushed metal.

 The young man knelt to grab it.